Gratitude Vs. Thankfulness: Is There a Difference?

-How these sentiments differ, where they overlap, and how to practice gratitude every dayPosted on November 24, 2021 Written by: 100% PURE ®
+How these sentiments differ, where they overlap, and how you can practice both daily for a prosperous yearPosted on January 1, 2023 Written by: 100% PURE ®

 Though thankful and grateful are synonyms for each other, they have a few minor – though meaningful – differences.
-We’ll explain what makes each of these sentiments unique, and why focusing on gratitude can enhance your life and wellbeing.
-We’ll also provide ideas on how you can practice gratitude, even if it's just to yourself!
+We’ll explain what makes each of these sentiments unique, and why focusing on both gratitude and thankfulness can enhance your life and wellbeing.
+We’ll also provide ideas on how you can practice both, even if it's just to yourself!

-The Thanksgiving holiday often shifts our focus to looking at our lives with thankfulness.
-After all, the timeless question, 'What are you thankful for?' is about as common during turkey time as pumpkin pie.
-But as other expressions of appreciation like gratitude are commonplace too, it gets confusing figuring out what these two concepts of sentiment actually mean.
+If we briefly pause to reflect on Thanksgiving - since the months between it and the New Year go by in a blink – turkey day often shifts our focus to looking at our lives with thankfulness.
+After all, the timeless question, 'What are you thankful for?' is about as common during the festival of plenty as pumpkin pie.
+But as with other expressions of appreciation like gratitude are commonplace too, it gets confusing figuring out what these two concepts of sentiment actually mean.

 By definition, thankfulness is feeling pleased and relieved.
 Gratefulness is showing appreciation for something done or received.
 Being thankful is more about expressing a feeling like saying “thank you” when someone holds open a door.
 When you practice gratitude, you’re showing an action for something or someone that you appreciate, such as expressing your gratitude with a personalized thank-you note.